FREE TESTS

 Break (to destroy) Brake (a part of a car used to stop)

-Weather (outside conditions) Whether (expressing doubt about two conditions)
+Weather (outside conditions) Whether (expressing doubt about two options)

 Peace (absence of war) Piece (one part of a whole)

-To (expresses motion in the direction of something else) Two (the number after one) Too (a higher degree than is desirable)
+To (expresses motion in the direction of something else) Two (the number after one) Too (a higher degree than is desirable, or meaning “also”)

 Note